vataliya/vataliya/README.md

 Here are some fun facts about me:
 -->

-"I have no special talent, I am only passionately curious" - Albert Einstein
+In the words of Albert Einstein, "I have no special talent, I am only passionately curious".

 Continuous learner looking for opportunities to create value with data-driven solutions and increasing the efficiency of data processing and analytics.
 Experienced across versatile domains and technologies throughout the academic and professional journey.